Fishing In Belize: The Ultimate Guide

 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

-Unlike most of the renowned fishing destinations in Central America, Belize has just one coastline instead of two like Mexico or Costa Rica.
-But, this doesn’t mean the fishing isn’t fantastic as Belize is home to one of the largest barrier reefs in the world plus Turneffe Atoll.
+Unlike most renowned fishing destinations in Central America, Belize has just one coastline instead of two, like Mexico or Costa Rica.
+But, this doesn’t mean the fishing isn’t fantastic as Belize is home to one of the most extensive barrier reefs in the world plus the Turneffe Atoll.

 Between the numerous coastal lagoons, small islands, mangroves, sand flats, Turneffe Atoll, and the deep waters beyond it, Belize has it all when it comes to saltwater fishing, both inshore and offshore.

-Believe me, there aren’t many trophy saltwater fish species you can’t catch in Belize but in order to catch them, you’re going to need a little bit more info.
+Believe me, there aren’t many trophy saltwater fish species you can’t catch in this fantastic South American country, but to catch them, you’ll need a little more info.

-Join me as we take a look at all the amazing fishing Belize has to offer.
+Join me as we take an in-depth look at all the fantastic fishing Belize offers.

 • Learn what are the amazing fish you can catch in Belize